shankara-n/remotePatcher/csvexecute/readme.md

 Each commmand is executed in a virtual shell on the target pc, and then the virtual shell returns to the root of the pc.

+The login details are hardcoded.

+##To-do

+- [ ] Remove the precommand postcommand feature